s2t2/organizing-python-apps-workshop-2024/README.md

-# refactoring-python-apps-workshop
+# organizing-python-apps-workshop

 **Title:** Organizing Code for Python Applications

 **Description:** Improve the maintainability and quality of your code.
 Attendees will become familiar with code modularity and organization principles.

 **Learning Objectives:**
 1. Translate Python notebook code into a local development repository.